 (1) On Petition of a Party.
-The determination by the Supreme Court whether to certify for review upon petition of a party is made solely upon the petition and any response thereto and without oral argument.
+The determination by the Supreme Court whether to certify for review upon petition of a party is made solely upon the petition, any response thereto, and any briefs filed under Rule 28.1, and is made without oral argument.

 - (2) On Initiative of the Court.
 The determination by the Supreme Court whether to certify for review upon its own initiative pursuant to N.C.G.S. § 7A-31 is made without prior notice to the parties and without oral argument. - (3) Orders; Filing and Service.
 Any determination to certify for review and any determination not to certify made in response to a petition will be recorded by the Supreme Court in a written order.
 The clerk of the Supreme Court will forthwith enter such order, deliver a copy thereof to the clerk of the Court of Appeals, and mail copies to all parties.
-The cause is docketed in the Supreme Court upon entry of an order of certification by the clerk of the Supreme Court. - (f) Record on Appeal. - (1) Composition.
+The cause is docketed in the Supreme Court upon entry of an order of certification by the clerk of the Supreme Court.

+(f) Record on Appeal.

+(1) Composition.
 The record on appeal filed in the Court of Appeals constitutes the record on appeal for review by the Supreme Court.
-However, the Supreme Court may note de novo any deficiencies in the record on appeal and may take such action in respect thereto as it deems appropriate, including dismissal of the appeal. - (2) Filing; Copies.
-When an order of certification is filed with the clerk of the Court of Appeals, he or she will forthwith transmit the original record on appeal to the clerk of the Supreme Court.
+However, the Supreme Court may note de novo any deficiencies in the record on appeal and may take such action in respect thereto as it deened provide, nebuling dismissal of the appeal.

+(2) Filing; Copies.
+When an order of certification is filed with the error of the Court of ppeals, he or she will furth with transmit the orginal record to appeal to the cerk of the Supreme Court.
 The clerk of the Supreme Court will procure or reproduce copies thereof for distribution as directed by the Court.
 If it is necessary to reproduce copies, the clerk may require a deposit by the petitioner to cover the costs thereof.